Acliad/Ahsokas-Lightsaber/PCB Files/Power Core Board/readme.md

 - Uses an STM32L4 instead of a RP2040
 - Uses a 6-axis IMU instead of a 3-axis accelerometer
-- Contains a 5V boost converter to power the LEDs at full brightness across battery voltage
+- Contains a 5V boost converter to power the audio amplifier
+- Designed for ultra low power shutdown mode to allow months or years of standby time

 ## Requirements
 The Power Core board main requirements are:

 - Contains >= 100MB of onboard storage
 - Powered from a single-cell lithium-ion battery
-    - Battery connector compatible with JST-PH
 - USB-C charging and power from USB-C when connected
 - USB-C data connection to the MCU
 - 6-axis IMU for motion detection
-- 5V boost converter to power the LEDs at full brightness across battery voltage
+- 5V boost converter to power the audio amplifier
 - 3.3V regulator to power the MCU and connected peripherals
 - ~3W audio amplifier
 - Terminal block for easy connection to the LED strip and speaker